-A Sea kayakers Paradise, with rock gardens, white sandy beaches, playful seals, kelp forests, surging tides, soaring sea eagles, historical lighthouses, funky currents, cracking campfires, and cozy tents.
+Experience a sea kayaker’s paradise with rock gardens, white sandy beaches, playful seals, kelp forests, surging tides, soaring sea eagles, historical lighthouses, funky currents, crackling campfires, and cozy tents.

 The coastal waters of western Norway boast some of the best sea kayaking on the planet.
-Here outer islands break the surge North Atlantic before it descends long deep fjords winding through granite spires rising like giant monoliths from the foaming sea.
+Here, outer islands break the surging North Atlantic before it descends long deep fjords winding through granite spires rising like giant monoliths from the foaming sea.

-Home to eccentric islanders and wild woolly sheep these weather-beaten islands lead us to the remotest marker, Ona Light.
-Navigating rocky islands and shoals when finally, the ‘rising of the light’ and the first glimpse of Ona Light.
-Feeling like ancient mariners our paddles blaze a path to our destination, this famous lighthouse.
+Home to eccentric islanders and wild woolly sheep, these weather-beaten islands lead us to the remotest marker, Ona Light.
+We navigate rocky islands and shoals when finally, the ‘rising of the light’ and the first glimpse of Ona Light makes us feel like ancient mariners blazing a path to our destination, this famous lighthouse.

-A beach front campsite where a delicious supper of local delicacies prepared with natural ingredients is served in the great outdoors.
-A cracking fire, good company and warming night-cap, rounds off the evening before retiring to a cozy tent for a well-deserved rest.
+We reach our beachfront campsite where a delicious supper of local delicacies prepared with natural ingredients is served in the great outdoors.
+A crackling fire, good company, and warming night-cap rounds off the evening before retiring to a cozy tent for a well-deserved rest.

-Thursday, meet your guide and support personal at Kayak More Tomorrow’s Meet & Greet, 17:00 (5:00 pm) at the Scandic Hotel Ålesund.
+Meet your guide and support personal at Kayak More Tomorrow’s Meet & Greet, 17:00 (5 p.m.) at the Scandic Hotel Ålesund.

-A presentation of the week a head, what to expect in terms of weather, paddling conditions, route description, a complete day by day break down of the trip with tide calculations and morning departure times, overview of our accommodation and a meal outline, also, you will receive dry bags from us to pack your personal gear so that you are ready on Monday morning; as well any changes in the program, route, etc. that were deemed necessary.
+Attend a presentation of the days ahead, what to expect in terms of weather, paddling conditions, route description, a complete day-by-day breakdown of the trip with tide calculations and morning departure times, overview of our accommodation and a meal outline.
+Also, you will receive dry bags from us to pack your personal gear so that you are ready in the morning; as well any changes in the program, route, etc. that were deemed necessary.

 Refreshments will be served.

-We pick you up at your hotel at 09:00 for the transport to our launching site, here your guide will hold a pre-trip briefing and outlines your route, then we gear up for launch time.
+We pick you up at your hotel at 09:00 for the transport to our launching site, where your guide will hold a pre-trip briefing and outline your route, then we gear up for launch time.

-Leaving the city behind, we head North to the string of islands that lead to Ona.
-Navigating the waters while jumping from islands to island, our chosen route is dictated by prevailing tides & winds, the groups paddling abilities and our paddling speed.
+Leaving the city behind, we head north to the string of islands that lead to Ona.
+Navigating the waters while jumping from island to island, our chosen route is dictated by prevailing tides and winds, the group’s paddling abilities and our paddling speed.

 After a good days’ paddle, we arrive at camp for a great meal and a well-deserved rest.